Beyoncé

 *father – African-American

-*mother – Louisiana Creole, including African, French, Acadian/French-Canadian, as well as distant Irish and Breton, remote Penobscot First Nations
+*mother – Louisiana Creole, including African, French, Acadian/French-Canadian, as well as distant Irish, Breton, and Belgian Walloon, remote Penobscot First Nations

 Beyoncé, also known as Harmonies by The Hive, Queen Bey or Queen B, Third Ward Trill, Sasha Fierce, and Beyoncé Knowles, is an American singer, songwriter, actress, director, and businessperson.
 She was a member of R&B girl group Destiny’s Child, along with Kelly Rowland and Michelle Williams, and also, originally, LeToya Luckett and LaTavia Roberson.
 As a solo artist, she has won the most Grammy Awards of any person, at 32, and has sold over 200 million records worldwide.
 Often exploring themes of feminism and womanism, her songs include “Crazy in Love,” “Baby Boy,” “Me, Myself and I,” “Check on It,” “Déjà Vu,” “Irreplaceable,” “Beautiful Liar,” “If I Were a Boy,” “Single Ladies,” “Halo,” “Run the World (Girls),” “Drunk in Love,” “Formation,” “Perfect Duet,” “Break My Soul,” “Cuff It,” “Texas Hold ‘Em,” and “II Most Wanted.”
 Beyoncé has starred in the films Carmen: A Hip Hopera, Austin Powers in Goldmember, The Fighting Temptations, The Pink Panther (2006), Dreamgirls, Cadillac Records, Obsessed (2009), Epic (2013), and Disney’s The Lion King (2019), the latter two in voice role.
 She co-directed her music films Life Is But a Dream, Lemonade, and Black Is King, which she also co-wrote; and directed and wrote her music films Homecoming: A Film by Beyoncé and Renaissance: A Film by Beyoncé.

-Beyoncé is the daughter of Tina Knowles (born Célestine Ann Beyincé), a fashion designer, and Mathew C. Knowles, a businessperson and talent manager.
+Beyoncé is the daughter of Tina Knowles (born Célestine Ann Beyoncé), a fashion designer, and Mathew C. Knowles, a businessperson and talent manager.
 Her sister is singer and actress Solange Knowles.
 They are the first sisters to have each had No. 1 albums.
-She is married to rapper and music producer Jay-Z, with whom she has three children, including Blue Ivy Carter.
-Beyoncé and Jay-Z are in a band together, The Carters.
+She is married to rapper and music producer Jay-Z, with whom she has three children, including singer and dancer Blue Ivy Carter.
+Beyoncé and Jay-Z are in a musical superduo together, The Carters.
 Beyoncé is a step-sister of actress Bianca Lawson.
 Her mother is married to Bianca’s father, actor Richard Lawson.
 Beyoncé founded management company Parkwood Entertainment.

 Beyoncé’s father is African-American.
 Beyoncé’s maternal grandparents were French-speaking Louisiana Creoles, with roots in New Iberia; their ancestry was mostly African and French, including French ancestors who lived in Canada.
-Through her mother’s line, Beyoncé is a great-great-great-great-great-great-granddaughter of Acadian leader Joseph Broussard, and a descendant of Jean-Vincent d’Abbadie de Saint-Castin (born c.
-1652), and of his wife, Marie Mathilde Pidianske/Penobscot (born c.
+Through her mother’s line, Beyoncé is a great-great-great-great-great-great-granddaughter of Acadian leader Joseph Broussard, who led French-speaking Catholics from Nova Scotia, Canada to Louisiana in 1765.
+He was among the first 200 Acadians to arrive in Louisiana that year.
+She is also a descendant of French military officer Jean-Vincent d’Abbadie de Saint-Castin (born c.
+1652 in Escout, France), and of his wife, Marie Mathilde Pidianske/Penobscot (born c.
 1658), who was the daughter of Madockawando Abenaki, a chief of the Penobscot (Panawahpskek) people.
 Through Marie Mathilde, Beyoncé is of 1/1024 Indigenous descent.
-Beyoncé is also of approximately 1/32 Irish ancestry, and has distant Breton roots on her mother’s side, as well.
-Her name, Beyoncé, is a tribute to her mother’s maiden name, Beyincé.
+Beyoncé is also of approximately 1/32 Irish ancestry, and has distant Breton and Belgian Flemish roots on her mother’s side, the latter including her ancestor Albert de Cuir, from Hainaut Province, Wallonia.
+Her name, Beyoncé, is a tribute to her mother’s family name, Beyincé.
 Through her Broussard line, she is a third cousin of gospel singer and graphic artist Karen Showell.

 Beyoncé has said that she has Nigerian ancestry.
 She may have discovered this through a DNA test.